Falmouth, Jamaica: History

 While Falmouth saw little commercial advancement after the 1840s, houses continued to be built.
 The town's buildings, the old and the not-so-old, make up the historic townscape of Falmouth.
 These shared characteristics weave the varied building styles into a distinctive pattern of early Jamaican architecture, and a critical mass of each variety makes the town an unusually distinctive place.

 Places of interest include the Albert George Shopping and Historical Centre, dating from 1895; the former residences of planters John Tharp and Edward Barrett; and the St Peter's Anglican Church, built in 1795.

 The town suffered extensive damage as a result of Hurricane Melissa in 2025.
+The infirmary, courthouse, and road and works department were all destroyed.